borentaylor05/apify/README.md

     end
 ```
 #### Using the Methods
- Call the method from a controller
+ Call the method from a controller.
 ```ruby
     def get_user
         respond({ status: 200, user: User.first.apify })
     end
 ```
   The apify method resolves all associations for that model and returns the objects / collections as hashes.
 Without the apify method, the call above only returns a foreign key value for company and no mention of posts.
-  **The above call to respond returns the following JSON object**
+  **The above call to respond returns the following JSON object**.
 ```json
 // DB Schema:
 // Company has_many users